DennisWainaina/Megamax-Real-Estate-House-Project/README.md

 - **waterfront**: This is the prescence of a waterfront in front of the house.
 A client may want to know whether adding a waterfront will decrease or increase the selling price of his/her home.

 - **grade**: This is the type and quality of the material used in construction of houses.
 It also includes the finishing and the design quality of the house and the interiors.
 It is relevant to the problem as a client may want to know whether using high quality materials in the rennovation of his/ her house will lead to increase or decrease in the price of the house.

+## DATA PREPARATION

+Before data is used for analysis one must ensure the data is clean.
+This is by:

+- **Removing outliers**: Identification and removal of data points that deviate significantly from the overall distribution, as they can adversely impact analysis results.

+- **Handling missing values**: Thoroughly checking for missing values and employing appropriate strategies to handle them, such as imputation techniques or assessing the suitability of the missing data for analysis.

+- **Identifying and resolving duplicates**: Identifying and removing duplicate records to ensure data integrity and avoid bias in analysis outcomes.

+- **Assessing columns with excessive missing values**: Evaluating columns with a substantial number of missing values and determining their relevance to the analysis.
+Dropping columns that are not essential or exploring alternative strategies for handling missing data.

+- **Correcting data types**: Verifying and correcting the data types of variables to align them with their intended representation (e.g., converting numerical data from strings to numeric types).